nuxodin/css-variables-name-conventions/README.md

 **disadvantage:** more code than if you define the colors directly

 also to be considered:
-`--color-1`;  instead of `--color-primary` pros: not just primary and secondary
+`--color-1`;  instead of `--color` pros: not just primary and secondary
 `--theme-color` would be like the Web App Manifest standard...

 ## Fonts
---font-primary
+--font
---font-secondary
+--font-2

 ## Layout